-Version 2.2.0 and later CN Series cryptographic modules support V1/V2 and V3 X.509 Certificate Signing Requests (CSRs) and will accept certificates signed by Senetas' CM Remote Management application (when acting as a CA) as well as certificates signed by External CAs.
+Version 2.2.0 and later CN Series cryptographic modules support V1/V2 and V3 X.509 Certificate Signing Requests (CSRs) and will accept certificates signed by the remote management application (when acting as a CA) as well as certificates signed by External CAs.
 In both cases each CN Series cryptographic module supplies upon request an unsigned X.509 certificate containing the module's details and 1024 or 2048 bit Public RSA key.

-The administrator then takes the CSR and has it signed by either the trusted local CA (Senetas' CM Remote Management application for V1/2/3 certificates) or an external CA for V3 certificates.
+The administrator then takes the CSR and has it signed by either the trusted local CA (the remote management application for V1/2/3 certificates) or an external CA for V3 certificates.
 For a typical deployment this procedure is repeated for all cryptographic modules in the network and the signed certificates are installed in to each module.